S-HealthStack/S-HealthStack.github.io/pages/developer-guide/installation/install-backend.md

 - A 64-bit Linux machine running Ubuntu or Debian either as bare metal or a cloud instance.
 - Access to the local machine or development server as a non-root user with sudo privileges.

-> The following installation steps are for the Ubuntu/Debian environment.

 # Prerequisites

 ## I. Update the Environment